plone-ve/training/mastering-plone/views_3.rst

 .. note::

     We use the method :py:meth:`find` in :py:mod:`plone.api` to query the catalog.
 It is one of many convenience-methods provided as a wrapper around otherwise more complex api's.
-If you query the catalog direcly you'd have to first get the catalog, and pass it the path for which you want to find items:
+If you query the catalog directly you'd have to first get the catalog, and pass it the path for which you want to find items:

     .. code-block:: python